Skip to Main Content

 For recurrent disease, patients may get high-dose chemotherapy with stem cell rescue.

-Prognosis for germ cell tumors of the brain and spinal cord
+Prognosis for germ cell brain tumors

 Your care team is the best source of information about your child's prognosis.
 The prognosis depends on several factors.
 These include:

-• Child’s age
+• Your child’s age

 • Type of germ cell tumor